The primary difference between the domains is that they exist on different blockchains.

 Zilliqa has cheaper fees and (on average) faster transaction times, but Ethereum is an older chain with a broader integration of Web3 tools, as well as marketplaces like Opensea and Rarible.

 It is important to note that, to the end-user, the underlying blockchain does not significantly change the experience of using the domains.
-For instance, all domains can be used for accepting payments and issuing censorship-resistant websites.
+For instance, all domains can be used for accepting payments and issuing decentralized websites.